 4. The farming sector does have barriers for inclusivity

+Most of the farmers we interviewed are young, digitally savvy, and highly skilled with tertiary education.
+They are likely early adopters of utilizing digital channels to reach clients in the farming sector.
 Women farmers described how digital channels can level the playing field, an aspect they appreciated.
 Some mentioned implied sexism, especially in offline markets, leading to a preference for online channels.

-Most farms are situated outside urban areas due to the availability of vast and arable land, but markets are largely within towns and cities, where farmers can find more clients and sell for better prices.
+Most farms are situated outside urban areas due to the availability of vast and arable land, but markets are largely in towns and cities, where farmers can find more clients and sell for better prices.

-The twelve elements of platform livelihoods demonstrate that participation in digital markets and spaces is more than simply a transaction.
+The elements of platform livelihoods demonstrate that participation in digital markets and spaces is more than simply a transaction.
 It is a set of practices: social, learning, and transactional.
 Digital platforms can involve frustrations and a fair amount of hustle, but also agency, flexibility, and the promise of better earnings for farmers.